brook-slagle/Writer-for-Playlist-Club/README.md

   </a>
 </p>

 > Writer for Playlist Club.Web application that returns a copy-able and edit-able write-out of a selected Spotify Playlist.
 Utilizing TypeScript, querying the Spotify API via OAuth authorization.
-Due to how spotify's developer apps work, if you want to use this app, you
+Even though this is available to use on the internet, due to how spotify's API works, I would have to add everyone who wanted to use the app's email to my list of approved users.
+See "Usage" to run locally.

 ### ✨ [Demo](https://writer-for-playlist-club.netlify.app)
 ![gif](https://i.imgur.com/besJSIp.gif)